Student bursary scheme

 This webpage contains information about funding for students.

-We recognise that university is a financial challenge for many students.
+However, we recognise that university is a financial challenge for many students.
 Budgeting and being careful with money is all part of the learning curve.
-However, some students face unexpected hardship that’s out of their control, due to unforeseen circumstances and or events such as ill health, bereavement or loss of income.
+However, some students face unexpected financial difficulty that’s out of their control, due to unforeseen circumstances and or events such as ill health, bereavement or loss of income.

-Students can apply for a grant of up to £1,500 per academic year.
-You must be able to demonstrate that you’re experiencing unexpected hardship during the academic year due to unforeseen circumstances such as ill health, bereavement, or sudden loss of income through no fault of your own.
-Payments cannot be made for tuition fees and we are unable to consider financial support with retrospective financial difficulty.
-You can put in an application using our online application portal.
-Please note: applications can only be considered for students once enrolled for the academic year and up to the end of the second semester.
-We do not provide financial support during the Summer break.
+MPharm students and OSPAP students can apply for a grant of up to £1,500 per academic year.
+To be eligible, you’ll need to demonstrate that you’re experiencing unexpected financial difficulty during the academic year, through no fault of your own.
+Unfortunately, the charity is unable to help with tuition fees, legal fees or visa costs, and we’re not able to consider financial support with retrospective financial difficulty.
+To apply for financial help, you can submit an application using our online application portal.
+Please note: we can only consider applications once students are enrolled for the academic year and up to the end of the second semester.
+We’re not able to provide financial support during the summer break.

-If you are currently experiencing hardship, and are unsure about our grants process, do not hesitate to contact us.
-We can help you assess whether an application for financial assistance is the best route and discuss what other support might be available for you.
-You can contact us at info@pharmacistsupport.org or contact us on 0808 168 2233.
+If you are currently experiencing financial difficulty, and are unsure about our grants process, please do not hesitate to contact us.
+We can help you assess whether an application for financial assistance is the best route and discuss what other support might be available for you

-3rd (or 4th year if undertaking a 5 year sandwich degree) MPharm students facing unexpected adversity can apply and successful applicants can receive a bursary of either £3,000 or £5,000.
+Students in their third year (or fourth year if studying a five-year sandwich degree) who are facing unexpected financial difficulty can apply.
+Successful applicants may receive a bursary of either £3,000 or £5,000.

 Find out more about our bursary scheme